 Daily, weekly and monthly lenses are the main distinguishing features of contact lenses.
-Besides, you can choose between coloured lenses, multifocal lenses and lenses specially made for people suffering from presbyopia.
+Besides, you can choose between coloured lenses, multifocal lenses and lenses specially made for presbyopia.
 Not to mention the different combinations of prescriptions that are possible today.
-Almost any ametropia can now be corrected with the help of contact lenses.
+Today, almost every refractive error can be corrected with the help of contact lenses.

-But those are not the only differentiators.
+But wearing time is not the only differentiator.
 In fact, technical aspects determine whether your contact lens fits well and corrects your vision properly.
 Thus, the curvature of the lens plays a big role, when it comes to getting the best visual results.
 Read on and find out to what extent the sphere is crucial for your vision and the comfort of your eyes.

-The curvature of a contact lens is distinguished by spheric and aspheric designs.
+The curvature of a contact lens is differentiated between spherical and aspherical designs.

 Aspheric contact lenses provide much more precise light guidance, whereas spheric contact lenses do not provide this additional advantage to such an extent.

 Spheric lenses have excellent imaging properties.
 But when it comes to severe ametropia, aspheric surfaces perform better.
 This is particularly evident in the marginal areas of the lenses.
 From there, the light is directed to the focal point of the visual aid.

 For the wearer, this not only results in a clearer and brighter image.
 The visual range is less restricted, as larger parts of the lens can be used for viewing.

 What are the limits of spheric lenses?

 Spherical contact lens models are the most commonly used.
 For a long time, there were no other forms of contact lenses at all.
 But they are not always the best choice.
 The reason for this is their sometimes inadequate optical quality.
 They can cause aberrations that lead to blurred vision.